Aramantos/MS1-World-Wide-Web/README.md

 *   Navbar spacing issue \
 Swapping the “d-none d-md-block” removed the spacing but stopped the other list-items/anchors from appearing in line.
 *   Console Issue \
-Refreshing the page removes the console error but will reappear eventually, error does not appear to cause any problems visually or with functionality.
+Refreshing the page removes the console error but will reappear eventually, the error does not appear to cause any problems visually or with functionality.

 **Technologies Used**